 • Basis Points (bps): A unit of measure.
 1 basis point = 0.01%.
 Traders use it to track small price shifts, especially in tight markets.
 In forex, a few bps can mean real money when you’re leveraged.

 • Margin: The collateral you put up for a leveraged trade.
 In BTC forex trading, your Bitcoin is the margin.
-When price moves against you, margin gets eaten.
+When the price moves against you, the margin gets eaten.

-• Order Types: Market, limit, stop — know the difference.
-You don’t place orders like a clown in fast markets.
+• Order Types: Market, limit, stop… know the difference.
+You don’t place random orders in fast markets.

 • Liquidity: How easily you can enter or exit a position without moving the market.
 High liquidity means you trade without friction.
 Low liquidity?
 Good luck getting out clean.